In the previous post, I talked about persisting domain events into the event store, projecting and reading them, all using MartenDb

 Initially, I had a KafkaConsumer

-background service that was constantly checking messages put into the outbox table for each microservice until I changed everything to use Debezium, so once the message is inserted, it will be automatically published into a Kafka topic.
+background service that was constantly polling messages put into the outbox table for each microservice, but I changed everything to use CDC (Change Data Capture) with Debezium, which watches the table and automatically publishes new events to Kafka.

 I wrote an entire post about Consistent message delivery with Transactional Outbox Pattern with details for using this technology.
 Remember to check it out!